philbowles/h4plugins/docs/h4mqtt.md

 You may wonder why you get a `vector<string>` when there is only 1 item: the payload, but this will become obvious later when we talk about subtopics and wildcards.

 No matter how many parts there are to the message, the payload is always the last item.
-To make life easier H4 has macros `PAYLOAD` if you are expecting a string and `PAYLOAD_INT` if you are expecting a number.
+To make life easier H4 has macros `H4PAYLOAD` if you are expecting a string and `H4PAYLOAD_INT` if you are expecting a number.

 Also there is a global string called `H4_MQTT::target` which will contain the message prefix (see above) such as "all" or "mything" or "WEMOS_D1MINI" depending on how/why you received this message.
 Normally you don't need to know this, but it's there if you want it.